lit/lit-element/README.md

   * `update(changedProperties)` (protected): This method calls `render()` and then uses `lit-html` in order to render the template DOM.
 It also updates any reflected attributes based on property values.
-Setting properties inside this method will *not* trigger another update..
+Setting properties inside this method will *not* trigger another update.

   * `firstUpdated(changedProperties)`: (protected) Called after the element's DOM has been updated the first time, immediately before `updated()` is called.